near/docs/docs/6.integrator/faq.md

 ### Is NEAR open source? {#is-near-open-source}

 Yes.
-Have look at our [GitHub organization](https://github.com/near).
+Have a look at our [GitHub organization](https://github.com/near).

 ### How are cryptographic functions used? {#how-are-cryptographic-functions-used}